-The Hallmarks of Really Good Home Fries
+The Secret to Really Good Home Fries

 I’m talking about home fries that are slightly starchy, with just the right balance of a soft, creamy inside and crispy, crunchy exterior.
 And they don’t have to be crispy on all sides; some pieces only have a single side that’s developed this deep crispiness, while some pieces may have missed out altogether.
 Together these pieces result in the perfect amount of crunch.
 Call it a study in textures, if you will.

-This step is a crucial one.
-The potatoes you use will determine the ultimate consistency and texture of your home fries.
+Russet Potatoes: The potatoes you use will determine the ultimate consistency and texture of your home fries.
 I like using mild and starchy Russets.
 Because of their high starch content, these spuds will cook up super soft and creamy.
 They also soak up butter and spices well, resulting in a super-flavorful final product.
 If cooked for a couple minutes too long, they do run the risk of getting a little crumbly — but that’s okay, it gives them more of that crispy, diner-style appeal.

 There’s a three-step cooking process to make these home fries your reality.
 Trust me — it’s way less fussy than it sounds and will lead to the home fries of your dreams.